badlogic/ledit/README.md

 To remove the bookmark, click `-`.

+Instead of clicking `X`, you can press the `Escape` key, or swipe back on mobile to close the bookmarks

 ## Settings
 To access the settings, click the icon in the top left corner.
 The settings are displayed after the bookmarks.